 3. Myth: Eating disorders are a choice.

 Genetics is the biggest factor determining whether someone will develop an eating disorder.
-“Having these genes does not mean that an individual will definitely develop an eating disorder,” Callahan says.
+“Having these genes does not mean that an individual will definitely develop an eating disorder,” Callahan said.
 “However, it means that they are at higher risk.”

 4. Myth: Once a person reaches a normal weight again, he or she is cured.

 However, developing healthy eating behaviors takes time.
-“Many youth continue to avoid certain foods for months to years,” Callahan adds.
+“Many youth continue to avoid certain foods for months to years,” Callahan said.
 “The body may appear healthy on the outside, but it can take years for the recovery from the bone, muscle and brain changes that occur with eating disorders.”

 5. Myth: A person with an eating disorder has to want to get better before treatment will help.

-“While the mindset of an individual can powerfully influence recovery, eating disorders affect the way the brain functions,” Callahan says.
+“While the mindset of an individual can powerfully influence recovery, eating disorders affect the way the brain functions,” Callahan said.
 “Often youth cannot ‘want to get better’ until their brain and body has been rescued from the effects of starvation.”